Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

 Here are the best Murchison Falls Park Safaris for you.
 They have not stripped down versions but include full-board lodging, all activities, entrances fees into the park and activities in nearby places.

-These private safaris are offered at the lowest price, yet they are not low in quality, but full service-safaris for you.
+These private safaris are offered at the lowest price, yet they are not inferior in quality, but full service-safaris for you.

 They begin with a one night stay to more in the park.
 Murchison Falls Park is the only park in Uganda where a Big-5 Safari is a possibility.
 Another reason that the park is now the number one Park in Uganda.
 We love to show you the park with a river running through it, not any River, but the River Nile.

-This Park can also be included in a 5-day Safari with Kibale Forest and Chimpanzee Trekking or 10 days or longer in a safari that includes most of Uganda’s parks.
+This Park can also be included in a 5-day Safari with Kibale Forest and Chimpanzee Trekking or 10 days or longer in a safari that provides for most of Uganda’s parks.

 Murchison Falls National Park – not to be missed with its abundant wildlife, the proliferation of birds, the River Nile, the most powerful waterfall in the world and the best Fishing for Nile Perch in Africa.